Ultraicee/K-TPS-StyleGAN/README.md

 - Step 1

 Set up training parameters and run `train.py` for training simplied StyleGAN.
 You can find more setting details at [StyleGAN](https://github.com/NVlabs/stylegan).
-We provide a `.pkl`file for you to skip step 1.

 - Step 2

 Set up path of `.pkl` file, which saved at `results\{}-sgan-{datasets_name}-xgpu\` folder and other training strategy at `k-styleGAN.py` or `k-styleGAN_per.py`.
 Then just run it.

+We provide a `.pkl`file under `result` folder for you to skip steps.
+If you use file we provide, ignore these steps.

 ## Application
 Modify training parameter `data_size` to 1 and modify range of load images to implement model.

 Difference between `k-styleGAN.py` and `k-styleGAN_per.py` is using last output disparity or not for current training.

+Results are saved at `gt_z` folder for k-styleGAN and `gt_z_per` for k-styleGAN_per by default.

+We ignore the procedure of 3d plot and show them directly.

 ## Contrast result